The exterior of the completed diplexer designed to allow

 All of the capacitors are of the low-loss NP0 (a.k.a.
 C0G) type and no other type of ceramic capacitor should be used.
 If desired, Mica capacitors may also be used: These may offer slightly lower losses - particularly on VHF and UHF - but they are typically much more expensive.
 If only low powers are expected (less than 25 watts) then 50 volt capacitors will suffice, but if a full 100 watts is anticipated on HF - particularly if a radio's built-in antenna tuner is used - that C1, C2 and also C3 (which "sees" the HF energy) be rated for at least 500 volts with 1kV being preferred.
 For VHF/UHF power levels up through 50 watts or so, 100 volt capacitors are adequate for C4 and C5.

-It should go without saying that the junction between J1, C3 and the end of L1 be kept as short and compact as possible as poor construction practices here - and with the remaining components in the VHF/UHF path - will result in higher losses.
-It is recommended that when constructing this circuit on a ground plane such as a piece of un-etched circuit board material (as seen in Figure 4) that all of the VHF/UHF branch components be laid flat, as close to the ground substrate as possible: If one wishes to etch a circuit board, a 50 ohm strip line along with surface-mount capacitors of appropriate voltage rating would be preferred.
+It should go without saying that the junction between J1, C3 and the end of L1 be kept as short and compact as possible, as poor construction practices here - and with the remaining components in the VHF/UHF path - will result in higher losses.
+It is recommended that when constructing this circuit on a ground plane such as a piece of un-etched circuit board material (as seen in Figure 4) that all of the VHF/UHF branch components be laid flat, as close to the ground substrate as possible: If one wishes to etch a circuit board, a 50 ohm strip line along with surface-mount capacitors of appropriate voltage rating would be preferred and lots of "vias" (or holes+wires tying the back side of the board to the front) should be used.

 * * *